JoshOrndorff/recipes/text/3-entrees/off-chain-workers/storage.md

 local within off-chain workers and not passed within network.
 Storage of off-chain workers is persisted across runs of off-chain workers and blockchain re-organizations.

-Off-chain workers are asynchronously run during block import.
+Off-chain workers are asynchronously run at the end of block import.
 Since ocws are not limited by how long they run, at any single instance there could be multiple ocws running, being initiated by previous block imports.
 See diagram below.